Advisor: See Mathematics Office,

 This may be satisfied by demonstrating competence in computer usage, usually through 3 credit hours of MATH 6880, and in educational research methods, usually through completion of EMR 6480 and one of STAT 6620, PSY 6340, or EMR 6450.

-Complete a Teaching Practicum involving an undergraduate course in mathematics or mathematics education approved by the department.
+Complete a Teaching Practicum involving an undergraduate course in mathematics or mathematics education at the 2000-level or above.

 5. Complete and successfully defend a dissertation in mathematics education